Wick polynomials in non-commutative probability: Introduction

 \section{Introduction}

 Moment-cumulant relations and Wick products play a central role in probability theory and related fields \cite{Akhiezer65,peccati2011wiener}.
-In classical probability, cumulant functions $(c_n)_{n\in{\mathbf N}^\ast}$ linearize the notion of independence of random variables: if two random variables with moments at all orders are independent then for $n\geq 1$, $c_n(X+Y)=c_n(X)+c_n(Y)$.
+In classical probability, cumulant sequences $(c_n)_{n\in{\mathbf N}^\ast}$ linearize the notion of independence of random variables: if two random variables, $X,Y$, with moments of all orders are independent then for $n\geq 1$, $c_n(X+Y)=c_n(X)+c_n(Y)$.
 Wick polynomials, Wick products and chaos expansions are related to cumulants.
-Indeed, recall for example that given a random variable $X$ with moments to all orders, the Wick polynomials $W(X^n)$ are the coefficients of $t^n$ in the expansion of $\exp(tX-K(t))$, where $K(t)$ is the exponential generating series of cumulants.
+Indeed, recall for example that given a random variable $X$ with moments of all orders, the Wick polynomial $W(X^n)$ is the coefficient of $\frac{t^n}{n!}$ in the expansion of $\exp(tX-K(t))$, where $K(t)$ is the exponential generating series of cumulants.

-Voiculescu's theory of free probability \cite{Voi97,VDN92} provides the paradigm of a noncommutative probability theory, where the notion of freeness replaces the classical concept of probabilistic independence.
+Voiculescu's theory of free probability \cite{Voi97,VDN92} provides the paradigm of a non-commutative probability theory, where the notion of freeness replaces the classical concept of probabilistic independence.
 Speicher showed that free cumulants linearise Voiculescu's notion of freeness.
 See \cite{MS17,NS06} for detailed introductions.
-Following Voiculescu's ideas, various authors \cite{HS11,Spe97,SW97} considered different types of independences (Boolean, monotone, and others), each characterized by particular moment-cumulant relations with explicit combinatorial descriptions given in terms of different set partitions.
+Following Voiculescu's ideas, various authors \cite{HS11,M2001,Spe97,B1986,SW97} considered different types of independences (Boolean, monotone, and others), each characterized by particular moment-cumulant relations with explicit combinatorial descriptions given in terms of different types of set partitions.
+Relations between the different brands of cumulants were thoroughly explored by Arizmendi et al.~in \cite{AHL+15}.
 Free and Boolean Wick polynomials have been introduced in this setting by Anshelevich \cite{Ans04,Ans09a,Ans09}.

 In a previous paper \cite{EPTZ18}, the authors presented a Hopf-algebraic framework describing both the combinatorial structure of the classical moment-cumulant relations as well as the related notions of Wick polynomials and Wick products.
 The approach is based on convolution products of linear functionals defined on a coalgebra and encompasses the multi-dimensional extension of the moment-cumulant relations.
 In this framework, classical Wick polynomials result from a Hopf algebra deformation under the action of linear automorphisms induced by multivariate moments associated to an arbitrary family of random variables with moments of all orders.